Notes

 Rendering

-Transformation matrix for projection of 3D objects into a 2D plane (projection transform)
+Transformation Matrix for Projection of 3D Objects into a 2D Plane (Projection Transform)

-In Computer Graphics 3D objects created in an abstract 3D world will eventually need to be displayed in a screen, to view these objects in a 2D plane like a screen objects will need to be projected from the 3D space to the 2D plane with a transformation matrix.
+In computer graphics, 3D objects created in an abstract 3D world will eventually need to be displayed on a screen.
+To view these objects on a 2D plane like a screen, objects will need to be projected from the 3D space to the 2D plane with a transformation matrix.
+In this article, I cover two types of transformations: orthographic projection and perspective projection, and analyze the math behind the transformation matrices.

-Transformation matrix to transform 3D objects from World Space to View Space (View transform)
+Transformation Matrix to Transform 3D Objects from World Space to View Space (View Transform)

-One matrix transformation in the 3D to a 2D transformation pipeline is the view transform where objects are transformed from world space to view space. a transformation matrix.
+One matrix transformation in the 3D to 2D transformation pipeline is the view transform, where objects are transformed from world space to view space using a transformation matrix.
+In this article, I cover the math behind the generation of this transformation matrix.

 Combining Matrix Transformations